← Return to Application

 Draft Specification v1.2

-A multi-stage negotiation protocol for identifying value alignment between two parties without premature disclosure of private thresholds.
+A multi-stage calibration protocol for identifying alignment between two parties without premature disclosure of private thresholds.

 1. Definitions